-Students will be encouraged to ensure their attendance is maximized and that absence is followed up by school in a timely manner on the first day by our Family Liaison Officer.
+Students will be encouraged to ensure their attendance is maximised and that absence is followed up by school in a timely manner on the first day by our Family Liaison Officer and three days thereafter if the child does not return to school.
+Where a child is missing or absent from education frequently or long term, they will be closely monitored for signs of any safeguarding concerns, including child criminal exploitation, sexual abuse or exploitation.